pv-pterab-s/emacs-pinky-saver/README.md

 in `text-to-speech.sh` and `transcribe_audio.sh` as well as in the `gptel` configuration.
 Finally (and horribly) the script is hard-coded to run at `~/voice-interface`.

+Email or file bugs if there are problems.
+I will formalize this work if there is interest.

+## Usage

+`ui.el` defines `C-c =` as a toggle for voice recording.
+Source the `ui.el` with `eval-buffer` (after setup as described above).
+From `dired-mode`, begin recording with the toggle, make your request, and toggle the recording again.
+Once toggled off, emacs will process your voice recording, query the AI with the initial prompt, above, and start executing the AI's instructions.

+**WARNING** The AI can make mistakes and you might say something horrible on accident like "Man, I hate my harddrive!"
+I hope you understand the ramifications :D